1.36.0 (October 14, 2025)

 • lua: Added virtualHost() to the Stream handle API, allowing Lua scripts to retrieve virtual host information.
 So far, the only method implemented is metadata(), allowing Lua scripts to access virtual host metadata scoped to the specific filter name.
 See Virtual host object API for more details.

-• lua: Added a new filterState() on streamInfo() which provides access to filter state objects stored during request processing.
+• lua: Added a new filterState() to streamInfo() which provides access to filter state objects stored during request processing.
 This allows Lua scripts to retrieve string, boolean, and numeric values stored by various filters for use in routing decisions, header modifications, and other processing logic.
 See Filter State API for more details.

 • observability: Added ENVOY_NOTIFICATION macro to track specific conditions in production environments.